 What are the pros and cons for the child overall?

 Do the pros outweigh the cons?
 A lot of people believe that inclusion is an opportunity for a child with special needs to develop social skills and make friends.
 This is true for many students, but not all.
 If your child is unable to learn in an inclusionary environment, then he is not likely to learn social skills just by being placed in that environment.
 There are other times and ways he can work on socialization, such as in social skills groups.

 Deciding whether or not inclusion is appropriate for your child is not easy.
 All students have different needs that can be met in various ways.
 There are qualified professionals, such as behavior analysts, educational advocates, and special education teachers who can help you weigh all your options and make an informed decision.
 Know that you are not alone.

-Erica Kearney, M.A., LABA, BCBA, is Executive Director of the May Center School for Children with Autism and Developmental Disabilities in West Springfield, Mass.
+Erica Kearney, M.A., LABA, BCBA, is Executive Director of the May Center School for Children with Autism and Developmental Disabilities in Chicopee, Mass.
 She can be contacted at email@example.com.